terezadohnal/terezadohnal/README.md

 # I am Tereza, IT student, mainly focusing on Web Development.

-My goal is to become Front-end developer and successfully graduate from IT&Economics.
-The reason why I am using GitHub is to map my journey from the beggining and to see the progress I'm doing.

 **I’m currently working on .. improving my skills.**

-I'm not working on any big project right know.
-Firstly I want to be more aware of the languages I'm learning and then move on some practice.

 # Learning journey